dymmond/esmerald-scaffold/README.md

 ## What does it bring

-1. `pyproject.toml`
-2. A `serve.py` file that is used solely for development purposes.
-3. Examples of configurations cross environment
-4. An app `accounts` with some model examples using Tortoise ORM.
+A ready to use simple Esmerald application with some examples how to organise a project.

 ## Requirements